acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 ### Some theory about `react-redux`

 The *React bindings for Redux* has some intimidating concepts that we need to understand in order to use Redux with React.
-The API of the `react-redux`-lib contains two main parts:
+The API of the `react-redux` lib contains two main parts:

 * `<Provider store={store} />`
 * `connect(mapStateToProps, mapDispatchToProps)`